 This occurrence coverage is for events arising on or after September 1, 1985.
 Coverage for individual participants begins on their date of enrollment and acceptance of participant's enrollment by the Office of General Counsel Professional Liability Division.
-Coverage ceases the date the participants' employment with TTUHSC is terminated.
+Coverage ceases the date the participants' employment with a TTUS Institution is terminated or enrollment in a TTUS School ends.
 The following coverages apply unless lower liability limits are set by law, in which case the lower limits set by law shall apply: